IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 ## Use Case Applicability

-   In Traffic Engineering (TE)-enabled networks like Layer-0/1 transport (OTN, MW, DWDM), intent topology is useful for routing IETF network slices across varied paths with TE constraints.
+   In Traffic Engineering (TE)-enabled networks like Layer-0/1 transport (OTN, MW, DWDM), intent topology is useful for routing RFC 9543 network slices across varied paths with TE constraints.
 Thus, most of the use cases for which this model target are transport oriented.
 Nonetheless, it’s also relevant to non-transport networks like IP/MPLS, where customers may specify topology intents to inform the slice’s realization.
-These intents help build the logical view of the desired IETF Network Slice service (and its constituent parts), aiding providers in fulfilling slice requests and defining the service instantiation.
+These intents help build the logical view of the desired RFC 9543 Network Slice service (and its constituent parts), aiding providers in fulfilling slice requests and defining the service instantiation.

 ### Use Case 1 : Multi-tenancy in Network Wholesaling